NuGet/docs.microsoft.com-nuget/docs/create-packages/Creating-a-Package.md

 Resources are, in fact, a special case.
 When a package is installed into a project, NuGet automatically adds assembly references to the package's DLLs, *excluding* those that are named `.resources.dll` because they are assumed to be localized satellite assemblies (see [Creating localized packages](creating-localized-packages.md)).
 For this reason, avoid using `.resources.dll` for files that otherwise contain essential package code.

-If your library contains COM interop assemblies, follow additional the guidelines in [Authoring packages with COM interop assemblies](#authoring-packages-with-com-interop-assemblies).
+If your library contains COM interop assemblies, follow additional the guidelines in [Create packages with COM interop assemblies](author-packages-with-com-interop-assemblies.md).

 ## The role and structure of the .nuspec file